sdeck51/jekyll-now/_posts/2017-4-5-LargeClassificationTransferLearning.md

     n02871525	bookshop, bookstore, bookstall
     ...

 This includes all of the classes in the imagenet 2012 challenge.
-This file maps between the class id and the human readable name.
-We're not going to understand what the model is saying when it thinks the panda image is 89% class n01573342, so it needs to translate.
+This file maps the class id and the human readable name.
+We are not going to understand when the model thinks the panda image is 89% class n01573342, so this will help us translate.

 ##### imagenet_synset_to_human_label_map.txt